Lake Palo Pinto RV Park

 RV Policies

 All RVs must be fully self-contained, well-kept and in good condition.
 RVs 10 years or older must be approved by Park management.
-Repairs or maintenance on RVs or vehicles are not permitted on site.
-All driveable vehicles must be current with registration.
-All persons must have a valid driver’s license to operate any motorized vehicle on the Park property including golf carts.
+Repair or maintenance on RVs or vehicles are not permitted on site.
+All drivable vehicles must be current with registration.
+All persons must have a valid driver’s license to operate any motorized vehicle on the park property including golf carts.

 Vehicle Policy

 No parking on the street or on the grass.
 Park your vehicle in your assigned site only.
 Any vehicle parked in a vacant site without management approval will be charged for the space at the daily rate.
-The operation of motorized scooters, ATVs, minibikes or any unlicensed motorized vehicle is prohibited on Park property.
+The operation of motorized scooters, ATVs, minibikes, or any unlicensed motorized vehicle is prohibited on Park property.
 Golf carts must be well maintained and compliant with local laws.
+NO children under 16 years of age are permitted to drive golf carts without being accompanied by an adult.

 Children

 Children under must have adult supervision in all common areas.
-Children must be supervised and accompanied by a parent/guardian at all times.
+Children must always be supervised and accompanied by a parent/guardian.
 Skateboards and in-line skates are not permitted inside the park.

 Visitors